Equestrian statue of Edward Horner: Design and history

 The memorial stands inside St Andrew's Church in Mells.
 The Horner family had a long association with the church, which shares a wall with the manor house.
 The family has its own chapel (formerly the Lady Chapel) in the church which contains the tombs of several family members.
 At the end of the nineteenth century, the Horners funded extensive restoration work to the building.
 The memorial is a bronze equestrian statue, sculpted by Munnings, featuring Edward Horner as a young cavalry officer, bare-headed and seated on horseback with his sword and helmet attached to the saddle.
 The statue originally faced a stained-glass window featuring a Madonna and Child, creating the image of Horner riding towards the light.
 It stands on a Portland stone plinth designed by Lutyens, reminiscent of his Cenotaph and described by Lutyens' biographer Jane Ridley as "deceptively simple".
 The temporary memorial cross, which originally marked Horner's grave in France, inscribed SACRED TO THE MEMORY OF LIEUT.
 E. W. HORNER 18TH Q.M.O.
-HUSSARS / DIED OF WOUNDS RECEIVED IN ACTION NOV 21ST 1917", is set into the rear of the plinth while the Horner family's coat of arms is moulded into the front.
+HUSSARS / DIED OF WOUNDS RECEIVED IN ACTION NOV 21ST 1917", is mounted on the rear of the plinth while the Horner family's coat of arms is carved in relief on the front.
 The south (left) side bears the inscription EDWARD / DEAR SON OF JOHN HORNER AND FRANCES HIS WIFE WHO FELL IN ACTION AT NOYELLES NOV 21 1917 AGED TWENTY EIGHT, while the north (right) side reads HE HATH OUTSOARED THE SHADOW OF OUR NIGHT, from Percy Bysshe Shelley's Adonaïs (1821), an elegy for John Keats.